EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning: Enhancing Human-Level Planning through Instruction Tuning

 \subsection{Training Objectives}

+We use Video-LLaMA \cite{zhang2023video} as a baseline MLLM for investigation, as shown in Figure~\ref{fig:model_framework}.
+A detailed description of the model framework can be found in Appendix~\ref{sec:model_framework}.
 To fine-tune the model, we mix the 50K specialized EgoPlan-IT data together with the 50K auxiliary data for Action Recognition and the 164K diverse instruction data.
 The autoregressive loss function is defined as:

-where $\boldsymbol{v}$ and $\boldsymbol{l}$ denote the given visual observations and the language instruction respectively, and $\boldsymbol{a}_{<t}$ signifies the sequence of answer tokens preceding the current prediction token $a_t$. $\boldsymbol{\Theta}$ is the trainable parameters including the full parameters of the Video Q-Former and the Linear Layer, and the LoRA \cite{hu2021lora} parameters of the language model.
-Inspired by the RRHF mechanism \cite{yuan2023rrhf}, we add a contrastive loss to the fine-tuning loss:
+where $\boldsymbol{v}$ and $\boldsymbol{l}$ denote the given visual observations and the language instruction, and $\boldsymbol{a}_{<t}$ signifies the sequence of answer tokens preceding the current prediction token $a_t$. $\boldsymbol{\Theta}$ is the trainable model parameters with LoRA \cite{hu2021lora}.
+Inspired by RRHF \cite{yuan2023rrhf}, we add a contrastive loss to the fine-tuning loss:

-Here, for each instruction-following pair, a random action distinct from the ground-truth answer is selected within the same task to serve as a `negative' answer.
-The model is then constrained to ensure that its score for the `positive' answer ($s_{pos}$) exceeds that for the `negative' answer ($s_{neg}$).
-This operation aims to ensure a more balanced consideration of both the language instruction and the visual context in Egocentric Embodied Planning.
+Here, for each instruction-following pair, a random action plan distinct from the ground-truth answer is selected under the same task goal to serve as a `negative' answer.
+The model is constrained to ensure that its score for the `positive' answer ($s_{pos}$) exceeds that for the `negative' answer ($s_{neg}$).
+This operation encourages a more balanced consideration of both the language and visual modalities.
+We describe the model implementation details in Appendix~\ref{sec:implementation_details}.